RFNshare/Testing-With-Python/README.md

   * Run test with dynamic parameter in jenkins.
   * Created XML report & convert to JUNIT report.
 Show report in Jenkins dashboard.
 * Data Driven Framework with Excel to Selenium Python Tests.
+  * practice excel read/write/read to dic using `openpyxl` module
+  * using excel data to test angular form with multiple data.

 ### Miscellaneous